darthrichlius/io.rawg.clone/IMPROVEMENTS.md

 - Create a Member are with authentication
 - For members, get an alert when there is an update on a game (score, releases, ...)
 - Bind the game to news links that could interest members
+- Provide a search suggestion (Based on intern dabase and maybe ES)

 ### Technical

+#### Design

+- Create a layout to set a convenient spacing and add more pages

 #### Data